-Do we need any more bad news about marriage?
+Do we really need any more bad news about marriage?

 I have never met anyone who met someone who made them so miserable they decided to sign up for a lifetime of grief through marriage.